percona/k8spsmdb-docs/docs/monitor-kubernetes.md

     #### Create a ConfigMap to mount for `kube-state-metrics`

-    The [`kube-state-metrics` (KSM)](https://github.com/kubernetes/kube-state-metrics) is a simple service that listens to the Kubernetes API server and generates metrics about the state of various objects - Pods, Deployments, Services and Custom Resources.
+    The [`kube-state-metrics` (KSM) :material-arrow-top-right:](https://github.com/kubernetes/kube-state-metrics) is a simple service that listens to the Kubernetes API server and generates metrics about the state of various objects - Pods, Deployments, Services and Custom Resources.

-    To define what metrics the `kube-state-metrics` should capture, create the [ConfigMap](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/customresourcestate-metrics.md#configuration) and mount it to a container.
+    To define what metrics the `kube-state-metrics` should capture, create the [ConfigMap :material-arrow-top-right:](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/customresourcestate-metrics.md#configuration) and mount it to a container.

-    Use the [example `configmap.yaml` configuration file](https://github.com/Percona-Lab/k8s-monitoring/blob/main/vm-operator-k8s-stack/ksm-configmap.yaml) to create the ConfigMap.
+    Use the [example `configmap.yaml` configuration file :material-arrow-top-right:](https://github.com/Percona-Lab/k8s-monitoring/blob/main/vm-operator-k8s-stack/ksm-configmap.yaml) to create the ConfigMap.

     ```{.bash data-prompt="$" }
     $ kubectl apply -f https://raw.githubusercontent.com/Percona-Lab/k8s-monitoring/main/vm-operator-k8s-stack/ksm-configmap.yaml -n <namespace>